cpldcpu/GlowPoly/README.md

 # GlowPoly

 Interactive LED path optimization for 3D polyhedra.
-Finds optimal electrical paths that minimize endpoints while maximizing edge coverage.
+Finds optimal electrical paths that minimize endpoints (vertices that have to be connected to a power supply) while maximizing edge coverage.

 ![screenshot](screenshot.png)